 Who is Liz?

 Hello!
-I’m Liz, a mother, divorcee, divorce mediator and divorce coach.
-I'm a certified divorce mediator and CDC and IFC Certified Divorce and Transition Coach.
-I’m one of a handful of high-conflict divorce specialists in the country, but am also Collaboratively trained.
+I’m Liz, a mother, divorcee, divorce mediator, and divorce coach.
+I'm a certified divorce mediator and CDC- and IFC-certified divorce and transition coach.
+I’m one of a handful of high-conflict divorce specialists in the country, but I am also Collaboratively trained.
 I mediate for the Collaborative Divorce Professionals of Boulder County, the Better Business Bureau, Court Mediation Services in Denver, Oval Options, and the Turelli Foundation.
 I hold two advanced degrees, participate in continuing legal education (both as an instructor and student), and work tirelessly to find new and innovative ways to serve divorcing couples in my community and at large.

-As a passionate advocate for community engagement and support, I am engaged in regular pro bono work for families and couples who are experiencing financial hardship.
-I also run 2 monthly divorce workshops, write and teach regularly about conflict resolution and issues of divorce, and provide online coaching and group services.
+As a passionate advocate for community engagement and support, I am engaged in regular pro bono work for families and couples experiencing financial hardship.
+I also run 2 monthly divorce workshops, write and teach regularly about conflict resolution and divorce issues, and provide online coaching and group services.

 Learn, read, listen to, and follow me on social media by checking out this link.

 Liz’s Approach and Values

 As a mediator and coach, I bring compassion, intelligence, and humor to my work.
 I am unbiased, help individuals and couples see the “big picture,” and guide them through the divorce process from beginning to end.
 I believe in the importance of maintaining or even strengthening relationships throughout the divorce process.
 I know that even though marriages end, relationships generally don’t, especially when children are involved.
 I also recognize the emotional strain conflict can bring to families, coworkers, and neighbors.
 Let’s face it: conflict sucks.
 But that doesn’t mean empowering solutions aren’t waiting for you at the other end.
 I’ll help you get there with minimum drama and maximum communication.